Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 As part of the casting of this spell, you smash the piece of pottery used as a material component of this spell, creating a diameter 1 *(1.5m)* zone of magical non-silence in a space you can see within range.
-For the duration, the area can’t be affected by any form of magical silence.
+For the duration, the area can't be affected by any form of magical silence.
 - **Classes**: Artificer, Bard, Wizard
 *(Source: CS)*